 Kanban is a powerful tool for managing work and improving efficiency in many different contexts.

 By visualizing work, limiting work in progress, and continuously improving, teams can achieve greater productivity and flexibility.
-We hear this from customers that regularly use our employee courses.
+We hear this from customers who regularly use our employee courses.

-However, successful implementation requires understanding, commitment, and discipline from the entire team.
+However, successful implementation requires the entire team’s understanding, commitment, and discipline.